How To Get More Referrals from Your Network

 I’ll give you an example with my own business.
 Let’s start simple:

-I am a marketing and sales coach with full agency services.
+I am a sales and marketing coach with full agency services.

 This tells you exactly what I do.
 But, that’s only half of the equation.
 That statement tells people what I am but isn’t really descriptive enough about who I want to work with.
 We must get more detailed and flush out the rest of that description:

-I am a marketing and sales coach, with full agency services, that helps event professionals and small business owners connect their marketing and sales strategies.
+I am a marketing and sales coach, with full agency services, that helps solopreneurs and small business owners connect their marketing and sales strategies.